HaxeFlixel/haxeflixel.com/src/documents/documentation/00_getting_started/05-hello-world-command-line.html.md

 #### Add the Hello World FlxText

-Adding the text as as simple as opening the MenuState.hx file in the newly created source folder.
+Adding the text is as simple as opening the MenuState.hx file in the newly created source folder.

 The file will look like this: